pytorch/ignite/examples/cifar10_raytune/README.md

 In this example, we show how to use _Ignite_ to train a neural network with:

 - hyperparameter search using Ray Tune,
-- ASHA scheduler for early stopping
+- ASHA scheduler for early stopping, see also: https://docs.ray.io/en/latest/tune/api/doc/ray.tune.schedulers.ASHAScheduler.html

 ## Requirements